opencog/learn/README.md

 (1997) *International Journal of Lexicography*, **10**(4): 265–274.
 What Nida is saying can, in fact, be measured, by correlating, for example, disjuncts with WordNet word-senses.
-The correlation is real and is measureable (and has been measured).
+The correlation is real and is measurable (and has been measured).
 The goal of this project is to move beyond this.

 Status